lucacolombo97/DomoHome/README.md

 ## Sensors and Actuators

-List of sensors and actuators.
+Here it is the list of all sensors and actuators of DomoHome.
 Garden:
 - A Photoresistor, a particular resistance whose value varies with the intensity of light
 - A series of white LEDs, that simulate the outdoor lighting